brevzin/cpp_proposals/4380_token_sequence_injection/token-sequence-injection.md

 This is a follow-up to [@P3294R2]{.title}.
 In that paper, we argued that the right model for code generation in C++ is through token sequences by comparing to other potential models.
 In short, we believe that code generation in C++ must be C++-shaped, must be able to generate all of C++, and must allow for the full use of C++ in that generation.
 Hence, token sequences.

-In this paper, we will demonstrate the power of token sequence based injection by showing a number of examples of what we can do with it.
+In this paper, we will demonstrate the power of token sequence-based injection by showing a number of examples of what we can do with it.
 All have been implemented in [Clang](https://github.com/brevzin/llvm-project/tree/compiler-explorer/barry) and are available on Compiler Explorer with the "barry prototypes" compiler.
-There are two categories of examples here: [direction injection](#direct-injection-of-token-sequences) and [token sequence macros](#token-sequence-macros).
+There are two categories of examples here: [direct injection](#direct-injection-of-token-sequences) and [token sequence macros](#token-sequence-macros).

 # Direct Injection of Token Sequences

 A token sequence literal is introduced via `^^{ ... }`.
 This has type `std::meta::token_sequence`.
+It, along with all other members mentioned in this paper, is intended to be declared in `<meta>`.
 The contents between the braces are lexed — no parsing happens until injection.
 This may not be valid C++, but it is a [valid token sequence](https://x.com/ridiculous_fish/status/1001681073917620224):

 ::: std
 ```cpp